CyberStrax/Strax-Stuff/README/README.md

 SSH into the control node and follow the steps below:
 - Copy the playbook, `elk.yml`, to `/etc/ansible` on the Jump Box VM, which is serving as the Ansible control node.
-- Update the Ansible `hosts` file to include the Web Server VM IP addresses and the ELK VM IP address, along with instruction to use Python 3.
+- Update the Ansible `hosts` file by using `sudo /etc/ansible/hosts`.
+Information added will include the Web Server VM IP addresses and the ELK VM IP address, along with instruction to use Python 3.
 Header elements are utilized in the `hosts` file to ensure IP addresses are properly grouped to differentiate where each service should be installed.
+In this instance, `webservers` and `elk` were used as headers.
 The following is a sample of the Ansible `hosts` file:
 ```
 # List the IP Addresses of your webservers
 # You should have at least 2 IP addresses